BitCoded/LearnRust/01 - Hello World.md

 ---

-> Note\: The structure of this course is based on the book **The Rust Programming Language**, but the content is different.
+> Note\: The structure of this course is based on the book **The Rust Programming Language**, but the content is original.

 ---

-The end.